Vannevar Bush's Differential Analyzer

 Vannevar Bush

-The first (relatively) large scale analog computer was the 'differential analyzer' invented and constructed by Vannevar Bush (1980-1974) in the early 1930's.
+The first (relatively) large scale analog computer was the 'differential analyzer' invented and constructed at MIT by Vannevar Bush (1890-1974) in the early 1930's.
 The machine was a completely mechanical assembly of gears and shafts driven by electric motors.
-The picture alongside shows Bush and his differential analyzer in a U.S. Army laboratory during World War II.
+The top picture shows Bush and his differential analyzer in a U.S. Army laboratory during World War II.

 bush machine

-The Bush differential analyzer is pictured in the science fiction movie Earth vs. the Flying Saucers (Columbia Pictures 1956, now available on dvd in the Ray Harryhausen Signature Collection).
+The Bush differential analyzer is pictured in the science fiction movie Earth vs. the Flying Saucers (Columbia Pictures 1956), shown below.
+Click the control to see and hear the Bush DA working.
 It is a very short take, only a few seconds, and I doubt whether the machine was really capable of producing handwriting....
-Click here to see and hear the Bush DA working.

-An even better take (in colour) of the differential analyzer appears in When Worlds Collide (George Pal 1951), also available on dvd.
+An even better take (in colour) of the differential analyzer appears in When Worlds Collide (George Pal 1951):

-The pictures were reproduced from IEEE Spectrum, July 1995.
+The still pictures were reproduced from IEEE Spectrum, July 1995.

 CM_homepage